meplato/windows-development-for-go/README.md

 From time to time, you might run [`choco outdated`](https://chocolatey.org/docs/commands-outdated) to see which packages have new versions and [`choco upgrade`](https://chocolatey.org/docs/commands-upgrade) accordingly.

 ## PHRASEAPP
-To install it, just use choco: `choco install phraseapp -y` After that you need to [login](https://app.phrase.com/account/login) and then go to the [Access Tokens page](https://app.phrase.com/settings/oauth_access_tokens).
-Generate a new access token and copy it. *Important:* If you leave the page, you can never again view the generated access token.
+To install it, just use choco: `choco install phraseapp -y`

+After that you need to [login](https://app.phrase.com/account/login) and then go to the [Access Tokens page](https://app.phrase.com/settings/oauth_access_tokens).
+Generate a new access token and copy it.

+*Important:* If you leave the page, you can never again view the generated access token.
 You only can create a new one.
-And then create a new environment variable, with PowerShell: `$env:PHRASEAPP_ACCESS_TOKEN="1c007dbbe497b95fbcbbd2d0eb04b18e3f195230f0a92adcbd07006b4c02893b"`
+And then create a new environment variable, with PowerShell:
+`$env:PHRASEAPP_ACCESS_TOKEN="YOUR_TOKEN_HERE"`

 ## Go configuration